Strategic Sourcing Questions Forto Help Procurement Managers

-In our previous post we discussed that many organizations think that they are conducting strategic sourcing even though they are not.
-In this post we will talk about how 4 basic questions can help senior procurement managers identify if their organization is really undertaking strategic sourcing.
+In our previous post we discussed that many organizations think they are conducting strategic sourcing even though they are not.
+In this post we will learn 4 basic questions that can help senior procurement managers identify if their organization is really undertaking strategic sourcing.

-GEP has therefore developed a framework to help evaluate your procurement organization.
+GEP has developed a framework to help evaluate your procurement organization.

 1) Does your organization have a standard strategic sourcing process?